Google Search Commands

 To help you find what you are looking for, Google includes special characters and commands called Google search operators.
 They help you find something specific, ignore certain terms from search engines (broad keywords), search between certain date ranges, and much more.

-In this post, we'll introduce you to the most common Google search operators that you can use to improve your search results, and explain them with concrete examples.
+In this article, we will introduce you to the most common Google search operators that you can use to optimize your Search results and explain them using specific examples.

 Let's go!